pagkly/Zed/Investopedia4/What Does Disclosure Mean.md

 ### Insider Information

 The SEC requires specific disclosures because the selective release of information places individual shareholders at a disadvantage.
-For example, [[insiders]](https://www.investopedia.com/terms/i/insider.asp) can use material nonpublic information for personal gain at the expense of the general investing public.
+For example, [[insiders]](https://www.investopedia.com/terms/i/insider.asp) can use material nonpublic information for personal [[Gain|gain]] at the expense of the general investing public.
 Clearly outlined disclosure requirements ensure companies adequately disseminate information so that all investors are on an even playing field.

 Companies are not the only entities subject to strict disclosure regulations.
 Brokerage firms, investment managers, and analysts must also disclose any information that might influence and affect investors.
 To limit [[conflict-of-interest]](https://www.investopedia.com/terms/c/conflict-of-interest.asp) issues, analysts and money managers must disclose any equities they personally own.